 What two great advantages did England gain by the Revolution?
 The present constitution was firmly established, and the famous Bill of Rights passed.
-What is meant by the constitution of Ehgland?
-Its laws and government.
+What is meant by the constitution of England?
+Its laws of government.
 What was the Bill of Rights?
 A Bill passed in the reign of William the third, to confirm and secure the liberties of the people.